-We have audited the accompanying consolidated balance sheets of Landstar System, Inc. and subsidiary as of December 25, 1999 and December 26, 1998, and the related consolidated statements of income, changes in shareholders' equity and cash flows for the fiscal years ended December 25, 1999, December 26, 1998 and December 27, 1997.
+We have audited the accompanying consolidated balance sheets of Landstar System, Inc. and subsidiary as of December 30, 2000 and December 25, 1999, and the related consolidated statements of income, changes in shareholders' equity and cash flows for the fiscal years ended December 30, 2000, December 25, 1999 and December 26, 1998.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Landstar System, Inc. and subsidiary as of December 25, 1999 and December 26, 1998, and the results of their operations and their cash flows for the fiscal years ended December 25, 1999, December 26, 1998 and December 27, 1997 in conformity with generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Landstar System, Inc. and subsidiary as of December 30, 2000 and December 25, 1999, and the results of their operations and their cash flows for the fiscal years ended December 30, 2000, December 25, 1999 and December 26, 1998 in conformity with accounting principles generally accepted in the United States of America.